MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 Reboot if prompted.

-Launch Ubuntu once to create your Linux username/password (Make sure you save this somewhere).
+Launch Ubuntu once to create your Linux username/password (make sure you save this somewhere).

 Verify WSL status and version: